the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 A little ironic, maybe, but a fitting and satisfying ending to my job search journey nonetheless!

 Regardless of the boomerang conclusion, I've enjoyed reflecting on the full, transformative experience across the various interview pipelines that led me to accepting my new role with conviction.
-I hope I illustrated this experience in a way that can benefit others navigating similar waters.
+I hope I illustrated this experience in a way that can benefit others navigating their own unique job searches.

-## Conclusion
+## 🏁 Conclusion

 Unemployment.
 Interviews.